Benign Underfitting of Stochastic Gradient Descent: Stability Lemmas

-In this section, we provide statements and proof for several known results relating to stability properties of SGD and more generally.
-The next lemma relates the optimization error to the uniform stability rate \cref{eq:sgd_uniform_stab}.
-For a proof see \cite{sherman2021optimal}. \begin{lemma} Let $\cb{f(w; t)}_{t=1}^{n}$ be a set of $n$, $G$-Lipschitz losses, and $F(w) = \frac{1}{n} f(w ; t)$.
-Then, for a uniformly random permutation $\pi\colon [n] \leftrightarrow [n]$, it holds that
+The next lemma relates the difference between the without-replacement loss distribution and the full batch objective to the uniform stability rate \cref{eq:sgd_uniform_stab} of the optimization algorithm in question.
+For a proof see \cite{sherman2021optimal} (where it was originally stated for average stability, which is a weaker notion and thus implies the uniform stability case as well). \begin{lemma} Let $\cb{f(w; t)}_{t=1}^{n}$ be a set of $n$, $G$-Lipschitz losses, and $F(w) = \frac{1}{n} \sum_{t=1}^n f(w ; t)$.
+Then, for a uniformly random permutation $\pi\colon [n] \leftrightarrow [n]$, and $w_1$ independent of $\pi$, it holds that

-where $\epstab$ is the stability rate of SGD defined in \cref{eq:sgd_uniform_stab}, and $w_t$ the output of SGD on $\cb{f(w; s)}_{s=1}^{t-1}$. \end{lemma}
+where $\epstabSGD$ is the stability rate of SGD defined in \cref{eq:sgd_uniform_stab}, and $w_t$ the output of SGD on $\cb{f(w; s)}_{s=1}^{t-1}$. \end{lemma}

-Following are two lemmas providing uniform stability upper bounds for SGD. \begin{lemma}[SGD stability for non-smooth convex optimization] Let $S, S'$ be two datapoint sequences of length $t-1$ differing at precisely one location, and let $w_t, w_t'$ denote the SGD iterate obtained for each sequence respectively with step size $\eta > 0$.
-Then
+Following are two lemmas providing uniform stability upper bounds for SGD. \begin{lemma} The uniform argument stability of SGD with step size $\eta > 0$ on convex $G$-Lipschitz losses is bounded as;